rory-shi/TeapoToday/readme.txt

-This is a readme.And git is great.
+This is a readme.
+And git is great.
+Then I'll add a license.txt.